blog posts

 Installing Linux on Flash with Rufus

-After a few seconds, the computer will be loaded with Ubuntu operating system in USB Live mode, and you can enjoy the operating system on the Flash.
-Also, by running Install Ubuntu 22.04 LTS, it is possible to install the operating system on the system.
+After a few seconds, the computer will be loaded with the Ubuntu operating system in USB Live mode, and you can enjoy the operating system on the Flash.
+You can also install the operating system by running Install Ubuntu 22.04 LTS.

 Installing Linux on Flash with Rufus

-If you remember, it was mentioned at the beginning of the article that the changes applied to the operating system installed on the Flash would be deleted after rebooting; But to solve this problem, you can use flash memory with a larger volume and go to the Rufus program to set the Persistent Partitions Size option and specify part of the flash capacity exclusively for the operating system.
+If you remember, at the beginning of the article, it was mentioned that the changes applied to the operating system installed on the Flash would be deleted after rebooting.
+To solve this problem, you can use flash memory with a larger volume, go to the Rufus program to set the Persistent Partitions Size option and specify part of the flash capacity exclusively for the operating system.

 Installing Linux on a permanent flash with Rufus